Thailand’s Long-Term Resident Visa (LTR Visa Thailand)

 What is the Long-Term Resident Visa Thailand (LTR Visa)?

-What are the key benefits of the LTR Visa?
+What are the key features of the LTR Visa?

 - Long-Term Stay: Up to 10 years residence (renewable 5 years + 5 years).